 The TU Presidential Scholarship is the most prestigious academic merit award given by the University.
 The award is based on a number of factors, including exceptional performance in a rigorous college preparatory curriculum, ACT/SAT scores, demonstrated leadership and/or service.
 The Presidential Scholarship Program recognizes scholars who will make a difference in the world.

 Full tuition and basic room and board for four years (8 consecutive undergraduate semesters total, excluding summers).
-Basic room and board is defined as the cost of a standard double-occupancy room in a residence hall with a 17 meals per week meal plan.
+Basic room and board is defined as the cost of a standard double-occupancy room in a residence hall with a 12 meals per week meal plan.

-- Visit campus prior to March 1.
+- Visit campus by March 1.

 Awards are funded by the University of Tulsa, the National Merit Scholarship Corporation, Oklahoma State Regents, and any “outside” scholarships for which the student has qualified.
 Total scholarships, excluding need-based government grants, may not exceed full tuition, basic room and board.
-A minimum semester and cumulative GPA of 3.25 and attendance of special events are required to maintain each scholarship.
+A minimum full-time enrollment and cumulative GPA of 3.25 and attendance of special events are required to maintain each scholarship.